ICD is now SHRM-accredited! Earn PDCs for SHRM-CP® & SHRM-SCP® at all our conferences.

 DYMPNA WEIL, MD

-• Evaluate and risk stratify workplace conflicts, identifying those with potential to cause career harm
+• Learn how to risk stratify workplace conflicts and identifying those conflicts with the potential to cause career harm

-• Develop and implement advocacy strategies to effectively navigate and address workplace conflicts
+• Develop and implement advocacy strategies to effectively navigate workplace conflicts

 Global Health Equity is a Woman's Issue